Notice of Privacy Practices

 We may use or disclose PHI with or without your consent to provide health care services.
 These include:

-- Payment – We may use and disclose PHI to obtain reimbursement for our testing and/or genetic counseling services, such as billing, payment, collections activities, and determination of eligibility/enrollment and obtaining authorization for services.
-We will only disclose your genetic testing results to an insurer with your authorization to do so.
-If you are insured under another person’s health insurance policy (for example, parent, guardian, spouse, domestic partner, or former spouse), we may also send invoices to the subscriber whose policy covers your health
+- Payment – We may use and disclose PHI to obtain reimbursement for our testing and counseling services, such as billing, payment, collections activities, and determination of eligibility/enrollment and obtaining authorization for services.

 - Health care operations – We may use and disclose PHI for our health care operations, such as performing quality checks on our testing, testing for accuracy of results, developing reference ranges for our tests, internal audits, accreditation functions, arranging for legal services, and for operation and management